PixelsCamp/pixelscamp-quiz-stage/README.md

 **Note:** If the engine is stopped and restarted, the previous game state is always loaded from disk.
 However, previous events won't be re-emitted.
 If you restart the engine *and* reopen the screens, it will look like the game just started from scratch (it will update on the next state change).
 So, if you restart the engine on-stage, **keep the browser windows open** and the audience won't notice a thing.

 _-- The Quizmaster_

+## Notes for Linux users

+If you have issues getting the controllers to work, the most likely issue is lack of permissions to access the HID device.
+The easiest fix is:

+1. Use the `evtest` (needs to be run with `sudo`), and test the controllers to make sure the events are reaching your system.
+If they're not, the rest of these steps won't help you
+2. Run the whole app with root access as well `sudo lein run`.
+(This is the lazy approach, I know.
+I don't know, and don't care, enough about HID to find a proper fix)

+_-- @naps62, aka the Mirror Conf Quizmaster_